Qparrot/pomodorov2/README.md

 - The simplest solution is for me to inspire myself of (ReactCircle - Render a sgv circle + progress)[https://reactjsexample.com/renders-a-svg-circle-progress/] and to play with the (stroke-dasharray attribute)[https://developer.mozilla.org/fr/docs/Web/SVG/Attribute/stroke-dasharray] in react.
 I quickly tryed it on react and it seems to work.
 Here are the [properties of SVG circles](https://www.w3schools.com/graphics/svg_circle.asp).

+31.08.2019:  the progress chart is moving with react
+- I used the accurateInterval and the state of react to decrement the circle of a shroke dash every 50 millisecond.

 ## Questions

 30.08.2019: